Savonnerie manufactory: History of the manufacture

 In its heyday, the Savonnerie took sixty orphans aged ten to twelve and apprenticed them for six years, at the end of which term, one would be granted the maîtrise while the others would remain journeymen.
 The children were taught the art of design as well, a painter from the Académie coming once a month to inspect their projects.
 Later, under the financial stringencies ensuing from the wars of Louis XIV, the Savonnerie fell into eclipse, its management combined with that of the Gobelins under the direction of the architect of the Bâtiments du Roi, Robert de Cotte, its workers often unpaid, its looms frequently idle, though in 1712 it was made a Manufacture Royale.

 During the 18th century attempts were made to update the manufactory's often retardataire designs, lightening and brightening the colors and introducing Rococo elements.
 In the later eighteenth century, Savonnerie produced panels for screens and firescreens and some wall-hangings.
 The Revolution saw the factory's nadir; royal crowns, cyphers and fleurs-de-lys were cut from carpets that remained in storage as insignia of féodalité.
 The revival of the Savonnerie is due to the patronage of Napoleon, who commissioned carpets after 1805 in the Empire style.
 New cartoons were designed by Percier and Fontaine and the old stock of drawings made their way into the collections of the new Louvre Museum.
 In 1825, the Savonnerie was incorporated with the Gobelins Manufactory, and its independent existence came to an end.

-The Savonnerie phenomena was already spreading across the European aristocracy who wished to emulate the traditional fashions of the previous French Court.
-One of the British houses, notorious for collecting 18th-century French royal artworks, is Waddesdon Manor - a Victorian manor house that possesses nineteen Savonnerie carpets now in its collection.
+During the 19th century, a revived fashion for Savonnerie spread across Europe, as the wealthy emulated the traditional fashions of the ancien régime.
+Waddesdon Manor, a British house, well known for its collection of 18th-century French royal artworks, possesses multiple Savonnerie carpets.